iluwatar/java-design-patterns/fanout-fanin/README.md

 * [Understanding Azure Durable Functions - Part 8: The Fan Out/Fan In Pattern (Don't Code Tired)](http://dontcodetired.com/blog/post/Understanding-Azure-Durable-Functions-Part-8-The-Fan-OutFan-In-Pattern)
 * [Understanding the Fan-Out/Fan-In API Integration Pattern (DZone)](https://dzone.com/articles/understanding-the-fan-out-fan-in-api-integration-p)

-## Known Uses
+## Real-World Applications of Fan-Out/Fan-In Pattern in Java

-* Large-scale data processing applications.
+* The Fan-Out/Fan-In pattern in Java is widely used in large-scale data processing applications.
 * Services requiring aggregation from multiple sources before delivering a response, such as in distributed caching or load balancing systems.

 ## Benefits and Trade-offs of Fan-Out/Fan-In Pattern